Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: The Log stationary fractional Brownian motion model

 where $C$ is a positive constant and $r\left(\mathcal{K}\right)=\underset{\mathbf{x}\in \mathcal{K}}\sup\| \mathbf{x}\|$ the radius of $\mathcal{K}$. \end{enumerate}

 \end{thm} These results reveal a curse of dimensionality.
-A fortiori when $T$ is significant which is the case in financial applications see for instance the experiments reported in \citet{muzy2013random}, Figures 8 and 9 in the context of MRW model.
-However, the exponential speed of convergence compensate this effect.\\ The exponential speed is also retrieved in the error related to the truncated norm as showcased in the following result. \begin{prop} The following claim holds:
+A fortiori when $T$ is significant which is the case in financial applications see for instance the experiments reported in \citet[Figures 8 and 9]{muzy2013random} in the context of MRW model.
+However, the exponential speed of convergence compensates this effect.\\ The exponential speed also appears in the error related to the truncated norm as showcased in the following result. \begin{prop} The following claim holds:

 where: \begin{itemize} \item $\Omega_d = \frac{2 \pi^{\frac{d}{2}}}{\Gamma(\frac{d}{2})}$ \item $\kappa(d) =

 $ \item $\gamma \approx 0.577$ is the Euler constant

 \item $C(T,d,\nu,H) = A\left(\frac{T^2}{2}\right)^{\frac{d}{2}} \frac{\nu^2}{\Gamma(\frac{d}{2})} \frac{d+H}{d(d+H)}$, $A$ is a positive constant. \end{itemize} \end{prop} The proof is in Appendix~\ref{subsec:proof_prop_lone_norm_error}.\\ This means that the truncated $L^1$ norm of the truncation error decays exponentially in $r$, with an algebraic prefactor.